algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/Conventions.md

 >[!TIP]
 >
->- `Good Practice:` Use a simple and descriptive name in PascalCase for the elements.
+>- `Good Practice:` Use a simple and descriptive name in Pascal Case for the elements.
 >
 >```md
->Group KitchenAppliance
+>Group Kitchen Appliance
->Input UserName
+>Input User Name
 >```

 <br>